schlagi123/spring-proxy/README.md

 }
 ```

-The ProxyInformation bean has methods for all proxy settings and forwards this method call this to the system properties.
+The ProxyInformation bean has methods for all proxy settings and forwards this method call to the system properties.

 ## Why an ApplicationListener?